Linuxfabrik/lfops/roles/repo_rpmfusion/README.md

 # Ansible Role linuxfabrik.lfops.repo_rpmfusion

-This role deploys the [RPM Fusion Repository](https://rpmfusion.org/RPM%20Fusion).
+This role deploys the [RPM Fusion](https://rpmfusion.org/RPM%20Fusion) free and nonfree Repositories.

 Runs on

 * RHEL 8 (and compatible)

+## Mandatory Requirements

+* Enable the EPEL Repository.
+This can be done using the [linuxfabrik.lfops.epel](https://github.com/Linuxfabrik/lfops/tree/main/roles/epel) role.

+If you use the ["Repo RPM Fusion" Playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/repo_rpmfusion.yml), this is automatically done for you.

 ## Tags